opencoweb/coweb/docs/intro/modules.rst

       topics.js   # Constant topic names
       collab/     # CollabInterface implementations (send/recv coweb events) ext/        # Optional components
-      jsoe/       # Operation engine
-      listener/   # ListenerInterface implementations (JS to protocol bridge) session/    # SessionInterface implementations (join/leave meetings)
+      jsoe/       # Operation engine git submodule (see coweb-jsoe git repo) listener/   # ListenerInterface implementations (JS to protocol bridge) session/    # SessionInterface implementations (join/leave meetings)

 Java
 ~~~~

 A Java implementation of a coweb server lives under :file:`servers/java`.
+The
-The server code is split across Maven modules separating bot interfaces from the messaging server.
-Convenience modules containing the coweb JavaScript and defining a coweb application archetype reside here as well.
+server code is split across Maven modules separating bot interfaces from the
+messaging server.
+Convenience modules containing the coweb JavaScript and
+defining a coweb application archetype reside here as well.

 ::

    coweb-archetype/     # Maven archetype for creating a new coweb app
    coweb-bots/          # Builds a JAR module with interfaces for writing bots
    coweb-javascript/    # Builds a WAR containing the latest stable coweb JS
+                        # The coweb JavaScript source lives here as well.
    coweb-server/        # Builds a JAR module with the coweb server infrastructure

 Python
 ~~~~~~

+.. warning:: The Python server does not work as of 0.8.4 (and way before that).
+   The following is outdated and will be updated once the Python server is brought up to date with version 1.0.

 A Python implementation of a coweb server lives under :file:`servers/python`.
 The server code exists in a single Python package named :py:mod:`coweb` in this path.
 The key subpackages of :py:mod:`coweb`, particularly those that allow extension of the server, are depicted below.

 ::